 This is what the Austrian Bologna Service Point at the OeAD does:

-- Together with the Bologna Contact Point of the Federal Ministry of Science, Research and Economy (BMWFW) it accompanies the further development of the Bologna Process in Austria and abroad.
+- Together with the Bologna Contact Point of the Federal Ministry of Education, Science, and Research (BMWFW) it accompanies the further development of the Bologna Process in Austria and abroad.

 - It receives matters of concern and suggestions for improvement of the Bologna Process from the Austrian higher education institutions and the Student Union (ÖH) and passes them on for processing to e.g. the national experts for the European higher education area, the relevant ministry departments or the academic recognition office (ENIC NARIC Austria).